YOU ARE EXPLORING

 The InterFACE Center provides an evidence-based treatment approach in combination with the newest, state-of-the-art equipment in one lab not found anywhere else in the world.
 Located at the Rehabilitation Hospital of Indiana, this facility uses physiological monitoring, video recording and eye tracking technology to study emotions and interpersonal relationships affected by neurological disorders and injury for research.

-Center director Dawn Neumann, MD and her colleagues in the IU School of Medicine Department of Physical Medicine and Rehabilitation received funding from one new federally funded grant and two state-funded grants.
+Center director Dawn Neumann, PhD, and her colleagues in the IU School of Medicine Department of Physical Medicine and Rehabilitation received funding from one new federally funded grant and two state-funded grants.
 Financial support for the InterFACE Center is provided by Indiana University Health; IU School of Medicine, Department of Physical Medicine and Rehabilitation; Rehabilitation Hospital of Indiana; and Dr. Lisa Thompson.

 Patients’ physiological responses, such as ECG, impedance cardiography, finger pulse, galvanic skin response (systemic arousal), respiration, and EMG can be monitored wirelessly during interpersonal interactions, or while completing activities on the computer.
 This wireless system is a huge advantage, as participants can feel more comfortable and natural during these recordings.
 The physiologic recordings can be synchronized with the audio-video, facial expression, and eye-tracking recordings, so that the physiologic responses are linked with behavioral events.